GioSensation/Responsi/README.md

 - **Lightweight**: less than 1k minified, serve it gzipped and it's even better
 - **Self contained**: no dependency whatsoever
 - **Cross browser**: works everywhere, with an simple fallback even when js is disabled
-- **Asynchronous**: you can load images after the `DOMContentLoaded` event, or even create rsponsi elements dynamically
+- **Asynchronous**: you can load images after the `DOMContentLoaded` event, or even create responsi elements dynamically

 ## How do you use it

 Did I say dead simple?
 Yep, dead simple indeed.
-This is your rsponsi element:
+This is your responsi element:

-    <span class="rsponsi-img" data-rsponsi-large="large.jpg" data-rsponsi-medium="medium.jpg" data-rsponsi-small="small.jpg" data-rsponsi-alt="This is the alt test"></span>
+    <span class="responsi-img" data-responsi-large="large.jpg" data-responsi-medium="medium.jpg" data-responsi-small="small.jpg" data-responsi-alt="This is the alt test"></span>

-You can use most elements as rsponsi elements, but you might want to use `span`s for images and `div`s for background elements for their respective `inline` and `block` nature.
+You can use most elements as responsi elements, but you might want to use `span`s for images and `div`s for background elements for their respective `inline` and `block` nature.

-Rsponsi tries to be rather forgiving in the declaration.
-If the `data-rsponsi-<size>` is not available, rsponsi will look for other sizes starting from the largest.
+Responsi tries to be rather forgiving in the declaration.
+If the `data-responsi-<size>` is not available, responsi will look for other sizes starting from the largest.

-The `data-rsponsi-alt` always tries to come up with something.
-If you don't set it, rsponsi will take the document `<title>` tag.
+The `data-responsi-alt` always tries to come up with something.
+If you don't set it, responsi will take the document `<title>` tag.
 Please, note that even though this is good for SEO, it might be pretty bad for accessibility, so use it sparingly and always declare an alt attribute when you can.
-If you want to set an empty alt attribute (see [decorative images](http://en.wikipedia.org/wiki/Alt_attribute#Decorative_images "Decorative images and alt attributes on Wikipedia")), set `data-rsponsi-alt` to an empty string.
+If you want to set an empty alt attribute (see [decorative images](http://en.wikipedia.org/wiki/Alt_attribute#Decorative_images "Decorative images and alt attributes on Wikipedia")), set `data-responsi-alt` to an empty string.

 And here you fire the function:

     document.addEventListener('DOMContentLoaded', function() {
-    	rsponsi.init();
+    	responsi.init();
     }, false);

-You can also pass a configuration object as a parameter to the `rsponsi.init()` function.
+You can also pass a configuration object as a parameter to the `responsi.init()` function.
 You can figure out what you need to pass to achieve your goal by looking into the source code, it's pretty well commented.
 More on the default choice below.
 Here is the default configuration:

     defaultConfig = {
     	phones	: 480,